Overcrowded Prisons and Officer Safety

 About the author:

 Richard Lichten (Lt.
 Retired) brings 30 years of front-line law enforcement experience to a wide range of police and jail topics.
 Twenty of his 30 years in the Los Angeles County Sheriff’s Department were in supervisory and command positions.
-Richard Lichten is deemed a qualified expert in the use of force, use of the Taser, police practices, and jail/prison inmate culture in the State of California Superior Courts, State of Nevada Courts, and in Federal Court.
+Richard Lichten is deemed a qualified expert in the use of force, use of the Taser, police/jail practices, and jail/prison inmate culture in the State of California Superior Courts, State of Nevada Courts, State of Arizona Courts, State of Hawaii Courts, and in Federal Courts.

 24355 Creekside Road, #801884